n0dex/cppjsonlib/README.md

 #### <a name="json_and_string_escapes_section"></a>JSON and string escapes

-All strings in an `json_variant` and its children will be unicode escaped before being converted to a string (for example when calling `json_variant::dump()`).
-However only the characters " and \\ will be escaped since those are the only illegal characters in an JSON string. json_variant::unescape_string() is able unescape ASCII-characters (other escaped characters will stay escaped).
+All strings in a `json_variant` and its children will be unicode escaped before being converted to a string (for example when calling `json_variant::dump()`).
+However only the characters " and \\ will be escaped since those are the only illegal characters in a JSON string. json_variant::unescape_string() is able unescape ASCII-characters (other escaped characters will stay escaped).

 ```cpp
 json_variant var = R"(raw json string \u3093with \" very \